Chemiseblanc/chemiseblanc.github.io/content/posts/manufacturing-objects/index.md

 }
 ```

-But unlike when the factory method was located within the target class, we can extend the class without creating a multiplicitive amount of overhead
+But unlike when the factory method was located within the target class, we can extend the class without creating a multiplicative amount of overhead

 ```java